Board members, upcoming meetings & agendas

 Punch cards: HAVA provides funding to replace all punch card voting in South Dakota.
 10 South Dakota counties used punch card voting in the 2000 general election.
 These counties now use optical scan ballots.

 Voter Registration Forms: HAVA requires mail-in voter registration forms to contain two specific questions regarding citizenship and age.
-South Dakota began using new registration form in 2013.
+South Dakota updated the HAVA compliant voter registration form in 2013 after a change in state law went into effect pertaining to felony convictions.

 Voter Instructions: HAVA encourages providing instruction to voters on how to properly complete their ballots and what to do when problems arise in the voting process.
 South Dakota now requires additional notices in newspapers prior to election day, posters in each polling place, and instructions on each ballot.
 Instructions to not vote for more candidates than are allowed reduced the over-vote rate by two-thirds from 2000 to 2004.